flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 There are various aspects of the aircraft and its simulation which can and sometimes must be configured.

-Find a descriptions of all available setting categories and its settings below.
+Find a description of all available setting categories and their settings below.

 ## Aircraft Options / Pin Programs